Marketing intelligence turns guesswork into strategy.

 Components of Marketing Intelligence

-Marketing Intelligence encompasses many components, each playing an essential role in forming a comprehensive view of the business landscape.
+Marketing Intelligence encompasses many components, each playing a key role in forming a comprehensive view of the business landscape.
 Let’s explore what this business intelligence concept includes.

 Customer Insight Gathering